BigDataBiology/Duan2023__GMSCv1_Construction_And_Analysis/rarefaction/blogpost.md

 ## Rarefaction Curves

 With the permutations of the samplings generated, we took the average for each number of samples considered in the permutations.
-Firstly, we considered the habitats by their general environments names, and only the ten with the most samples to avoid "Spaghetti plot".
+Firstly, we considered the habitats by their general environments names, and only the ten with the most samples to avoid the "Spaghetti plot".
 We have the following rarefaction curve:

 ![](figures/general_envs.svg)